 Non-Surgical Treatment

-Non-surgical treatment is often the first line of management for MPFL tears, especially in cases of partial tears or first-time dislocations.
+Non-surgical treatment is often the first line of management for MPFL tears, specially in cases of partial tears or first-time dislocations.
 Non-surgical treatment may include:

 Rest and Immobilization: